rtlnl/phoenix/README.md

 - **data**

 The model is a simple "table" in which contains the metadata of model itself.
 This is needed for then creating the appropriate Key in the "data" table(s).
 The "data" is organized similarly but with different specifications.
-In aerospike the hierarchy is the following (where "-->"" means "contains many uniques items of"):
+In aerospike the hierarchy is the following (where `-->` means `"contains many uniques items of"`):

 ```bash
 Namespace --> setName --> Keys --> Bins